-She is excited to join the KOLD team as an MMJ and tell the stories of the desert southwest.
-Megan’s favorite part of being an MMJ is learning about the people behind the moments she covers.
+She is excited to join the KOLD team as a reporter and tell the stories of the desert southwest.
+Megan’s favorite part of being a reporter is learning about the people behind the moments she covers.

 If she’s not on your TV, Megan is more than likely hitting a trail, training for a race, reading, trying new restaurants or hanging with her incredibly dapper cat, Fitzgerald, that wears a bow-tie.

 Say hi or send a story idea on her social media pages: @MeganMcNeilTV

 A small crowd of maybe two dozen people watched outside the gates as the memorial was finally dedicated.
 The ceremony was not open to the public, but watchers looked on from outside and masked as a bell was rung for each victim, and each victim had their name read aloud.

 Taking just Sunday’s reported 17,000 cases, that could be close to 1,200 people who might be admitted into hospitals in the coming week.
 That would take up more than the close to 800 ICU and inpatient beds currently available in the state as of Monday.

 It is part of a state partnership with Walgreens and CVS.
 The two companies will help give the COVID-19 vaccine to hundreds of thousands of people statewide, starting with skilled nursing and assisted living facilities.

 Heading to the movies still includes that big bucket of popcorn—but it looks a bit different at Cinemark theaters—staggered showtimes, extra space between movie-goers, mandatory face masks and enhanced cleanings.